 Ideal Sun Conditions:

 Beautiful blue green lacy foliage with fine stems that dies back in the summer.
 Dainty flowers with spurs; an earlier common name was granny’s bonnet.
 Will reseed some.
-Seedlins are commonly yellow.
+When species are mixed together, I've noticed most seedlings are commonly yellow.
 Terrific flower for the woodland border area.
 Many varieties and colors are available.

 Use in Garden

 Columbines work well in mixed borders and beds, Western cottage gardens, and shade gardens.
+The foliage in early spring provides a pleasing backdrop for daffodils, tulips and other spring blooming bulbs.
 As the plant dies back after flowering in late June, it's ideal for planted next to summer flowering beauties.

-Cut back the dead and dying stems in June.
+Cut back the dead and dying foliage and stems in June.
 Mature plants will rebloom some over the summer with additional moisture.
 Compost the bed each fall or spring.